 We can deliver better results and achieve greater impact when we coordinate our efforts with other partners.
 Sustainable development requires a comprehensive and coherent approach that draws on the expertise and contributions of many different actors.

-For this reason, UNCTAD has deepened cooperation with other international organizations, governments, businesses, civil society, and academia to enhance our policies and practices at the national, regional, and global levels.
+For this reason, UNCTAD has deepened cooperation with other international organizations, governments, businesses, civil society, youth and academia to enhance our policies and practices at the national, regional, and global levels.

 UNCTAD and the UN System